Homework 2: Getting Comfortable with libembroidery

 image files.

-, give the name of your embroidery file and the name of the output image file:
+, give it the name of your embroidery file and the name of the output image file:

-, should be downloadable (in VSCode, right click the file and select Download) and then viewable in your web browser.
-It's not a perfect replication of what your image will look like as an embroidery project, but it's close enough to be helpful.
+VS Code should allow you to view the file if you open it from the File Explorer pane (i.e., double-click the filename).
+The image isn't a perfect replication of what your image will look like as an embroidery project, but it's close enough to be helpful.

 ’s output to a .dst

-…although the color on your image may be different than ours, as .dst
+Note that the color on your image might be different than our example—.dst

 Helpful Hints